ping-n/python-100-days/README.md

 # python-100-days
-Learning python as part of the 100 days course
+Learning  python in 100 days with different project and fun exercises.